Introduction

 Heart rate and blood pressure decrease with slow breath.
 When we observe the breath we can see that there are likely to be places in the breath cycle where the breath feels rough, stuck, or jagged.
 As you continue to relax and observe these rough places, they can begin to become more smooth.
 Being aware of your breath and movements leads to the practice of breathwork.

 The breath is a barometer for the nervous system.
 As the nervous system becomes imbalanced, breathing changes, becoming shallow, tense, and uneven.
 Amygdalea, part of the brain that govern fears and other emotions also control our breath.
 Different breathing patterns activate brain networks related to mood, attention, and body awareness.
 Patterns of breath can stimulate the insula.
 The insula regulates the autonomic nervous system and is linked to body awareness.
-3 It uses norepinephrine to stimulate electrical impulses throughout the sympathetic nervous system and induces the adrenal glands, which immediately release adrenaline into the bloodstream, if aroused.
+4 It uses norepinephrine to stimulate electrical impulses throughout the sympathetic nervous system and induces the adrenal glands, which immediately release adrenaline into the bloodstream, if aroused.
 Final motor outputs for breathing are generated by motoneurons in the spinal cord.
+Here Ellie Drake shows a breathing technique that stimulates the Vagus Nerve.
+Video (opens in a new tab)

 Types of Breath